Key Takeaways

 A pour-over will provides an estate with security and assurance that all assets will be distributed according to the decedent’s wishes.
 A pour-over used in conjunction with a trust allows an individual to separate which assets they maintain ownership of during their lifetime from those they wish to transfer to a trust.

 The establishment of a trust then allows the trustor to create clear terms and conditions for the distribution of their assets—these might include waiting until a beneficiary’s 18th birthday or other criteria that need to be met before an heir can receive their inheritance.
-This can provide additional protection for minors or other vulnerable beneficiaries.
+This can provide additional asset protection for minors or other vulnerable beneficiaries.

-Simplifying the estate plan
+Simplifying the Estate Plan

 A pour-over will provides a grantor with the ability to clearly specify which assets they want to be transferred to the trust upon their passing.
 This simplifies the estate plan by offering flexibility and a safety net in the event of various contingencies.
 A pour-over will minimizes the amount of work needed to address various circumstances that can arise, such as a change in an asset portfolio.

 Because a pour-over will’s provisions are generally very simple, it allows for more privacy for the estate and reduces the amount of information to be shared.
-Typically, in the probate process, a will is considered public record, and the process requires that all interested parties in a will are notified that the probate process is taking place.
+Typically, in the probate process, a will is considered public record, and the process requires that all interested parties in a will be notified that the probate process is taking place.

 The laws surrounding pour-over wills can differ in various states.
 For example, California and Texas have similar laws regarding pour-over wills, but there are some nuances between the two.